amsheveleva/T1_T2_relaxation_time/README.md

 experiment by inversion recovery and spin echo experiment and derived, respectively.
 And then, we process the data using Python libraries to plot and analyse the data.

+Script uses the Easy-spin package (https://easyspin.org/) for MATLAB, which should be installed to make the script run.